 For ICPEs that are subject to declaration or registration, the new operator must notify the prefect within one month of effective transfer.

-For ICPEs that are subject to the new environmental authorisation since March 1 2017, the new operator must notify the prefect within three months of effective transfer.
-However, a number of facilities are required to secure financial guarantees to cover any possible major accidents or emergency clean-ups (eg, waste landfills, quarries, ‘Seveso High’ chemical plants, listed activities subject to authorisation or registration…).
+For ICPEs that are subject to the new environmental authorisation since 1 March 2017, the new operator must notify the prefect within three months of effective transfer.
+However, a number of facilities are required to secure financial guarantees to cover any possible major accidents or emergency clean-ups (eg, waste landfills, quarries, ‘Seveso High’ chemical plants and listed activities subject to authorisation or registration).
 For those facilities, a transfer of permit is subject to prior approval from the prefect, based on evidence that the new operator has secured its own financial guarantees.

 Are permit decisions subject to appeal?
 If so, what procedure applies?

 ICPE permits can be challenged before the administrative courts:

 - by applicants or operators themselves within two months of receipt of the signed permit; or

 - by any third party that may be affected by the site within four months of publication or public posting of the permit.